pyrogram/pyrogram/docs/source/support-pyrogram.rst

 Support Pyrogram
 ================

-Pyrogram is free and open source software, and thus supported by your love!
+Pyrogram is free and open source software, and thus powered by your love and support!
 If you like the project and have found it to be useful, give Pyrogram a `Star on GitHub`_.
 Your appreciation means a lot and helps staying motivated.

 .. raw:: html